vieo-us/datacenter-pve-guide/README.md

 ## Table of Contents

-All the guides and their main sections are easily accessible through the [Table Of Contents](G000%20-%20Table%20of%20Contents.md) of this guide series.
+All the guides and their main sections are easily accessible through the [Table of Contents](G000%20-%20Table%20of%20Contents.md) of this guide series.

 ## Navigation